-The default color scheme for the sonar chart is grayscale, but we offer other variations to suit your viewing preferences.
-You can select the chart to be displayed in reverse grayscale, bottom black or FishReveal mode.
-(For more information on FishReveal, see the entry on that topic elsewhere in this section.)
+The default color scheme for the sonar chart is white background, but we offer other variations to suit your viewing preferences.
+You can select the chart to be displayed in grayscale, reverse grayscale, blue background, Nightview, IceView, or bottom color tracking.